 About Deal Police Department

-The mission of the Deal Police Department is to protect and serve the community's quest for a peaceful and safe existence, to build partnerships with our community, to prevent crime and to enhance the quality of life throughout our community.
+The Deal Police Department's mission is to protect and serve the community's quest for a peaceful and safe existence, build partnerships with our community, prevent crime, and enhance the quality of life throughout our community.

 - Professionalism – In our actions

 - Respect – For all citizens and each other

 - Integrity – Truthful, honest & deserving of trust